 @BorisJohnson and @GavinWilliamson announce Billion pound Covid catch-up plan to tackle impact of lost teaching time

-- Interesting for FE: Settings eligible are state primary and secondary schools, and not currently early years or 16-19 colleges
+Eligible settings are state primary and secondary schools only, not currently early years or 16-19 colleges.

-- £650m for state schools to lift educational outcomes.
-Whilst heads can decide how the £650m is spent, it is expected that this will be used for small group tuition
+£650m funding for state schools to lift educational outcomes.
+Whilst heads can decide how the £650m is spent, it is expected that this will be used for small group tuition, with an additional £350m tutoring scheme specifically for the most disadvantaged.

 Children in England are set to benefit from a £1 billion Covid “catch-up” package to directly tackle the impact of lost teaching time, the Prime Minister and Education Secretary have confirmed.